choyiny/cscc09.com/src/content/coursework/project-proposal.md

 The proposal should contain the following information:

-- Project title and team name
+- Project name
-- Team members with @mail.utoronto.ca emails
+- Team members with @mail.utoronto.ca emails and utorid
 - Brief description of the web application
-- Bullet points outlining how to fulfil "Required Elements"
-- Bullet points outlining how to fulfil "Additional Requirements"
+- Modern frontend framework of choice
+- Additional Requirement of choice and a brief description of how it will be implemented
 - Your alpha version, beta version, and final version milestones

 Please push to the `main` branch of your team repository and also submit the repository to Gradescope.
 Only 1 person in your team needs to submit to Gradescope.

 You will receive full credit for the proposal if the instructor deems it to be a reasonable project.
 You have unlimited chances to modify your proposal at any point in the course and be reevaluated.
 You can visit the instructor’s office hours for reevaluation.

 ## Alpha Version (5%) - Github